henrywerner/grid-ai/README.md

 I developed the program using JDK 1.8.0 and JDK 15.0.2 using the IntelliJ IDEA IDE.
 I also tested compiling and running using Windows command prompt.
 Input is handled by passing through the map file name as an argument.

-Here is an example compilation and execution of the program while reading a map file from the maps folder:
+Here is an example of compiling and executing in command prompt while using a map file from the maps folder:

 ```
 C:\Users\htwer\Desktop\grid-ai\src>javac handler.java